bxservice/idempiere-rest-docs/docs/api-guides/batch.md

 **Endpoint:** `POST /api/v1/batch`

-This endpoint allows executing one or more sub-requests in a single transaction.
+This endpoint allows executing one or more sub-requests.

+**Optional parameter:**

+The `transaction` parameter determines whether all batch requests should be processed within a single database transaction.
+The default is `true`

+If transaction is `true`, the method will roll back all changes if any request in the batch fails, ensuring atomicity.

+If transaction is `false`, each request is processed in its own transaction, so failures in one request do not affect others.

+**Example:** `POST /api/v1/batch?transaction=false`

 ## Request Body